-you want to consider the detailed complexities of starting your own business
+consider the detailed complexities of starting your own business

-you want to complete an online passport application
+complete an online passport application

-you want to compare insurance policies from several providers
+compare insurance policies from several providers

-you want to look at pictures of a holiday destination
+look at photos of a holiday destination

 Apart from the first one - your first choice would probably not be a mobile phone.
-But if you happened to be on a train, or have a few minutes waiting time out of the office you might just use your phone even if it’s only to see what’s available.
+But if you happened to be on a train, or have a few minutes waiting time out of the office you might just use your phone.
+Even if it’s only to see what’s available.

 From my own experience, I know that there are things that I don’t want to do on a mobile phone: